Megabd/Distributed-Mutual-Exclusion/README.txt

 1) Use git clone from repository on github to be able to run program
-2) Open up preferred IDE with the program
-3) When running our program, open up 3 seperate terminals
+2) open up 3 seperate terminals, and move to the folder in each of them
-4) To create the clients:
+3) To create the clients:
     in terminal 1 use go run main.go 0
     in terminal 2 use go run main.go 1
     in terminal 3 use go run main.go 2